Astronomical naming conventions: Minor planets

 Initially, the names given to minor planets followed the same pattern as the other planets: names from Greek or Roman myths, with a preference for female names.
 With the discovery in 1898 of the first body found to cross the orbit of Mars, a different choice was deemed appropriate, and 433 Eros was chosen.
 This started a pattern of female names for main-belt bodies and male names for those with unusual orbits.

 As more and more discoveries were made over the years, this system was eventually recognized as being inadequate and a new one was devised.
-Currently, the main responsibility for designating and naming minor planets lies with the Working Group for Small Bodies Nomenclature (WGSBN, originally the Committee for Small Bodies Nomenclature, CSBN), which is composed of 15 members, 11 of whom have the right to vote, while the other four are representatives for the Working Group for Planetary System Nomenclature, the Minor Planet Center, as well as the IAU President and General Secretary.
-Minor planets observed over at least two nights and which cannot be identified with an existing celestial object, are initially assigned provisional designations (containing the year and the sequential order of discovery within that year).
-When enough observations of the same object are obtained to calculate a reliable orbit, a sequential number is assigned to the minor-planet designation.
+Currently, the responsibility for naming minor planets lies with the Working Group Small Bodies Nomenclature (WGSBN, originally the Committee Small Bodies Nomenclature, CSBN, and before that the Minor Planet Names Committee, MPNC), which is composed of 15 members, 11 of whom are voting members, while the other four are representatives for the Working Group for Planetary System Nomenclature, the Minor Planet Center, as well as the IAU President and General Secretary.
+Minor planets observed over at least two nights and which cannot be identified with an existing celestial object, are initially assigned provisional designations (containing the year and the sequential order of discovery within that year) by the Minor Planet Center.
+When enough observations of the same object are obtained to calculate a reliable orbit, a sequential number is assigned by the Minor Planet Center to the minor-planet designation.